Wade Harper: Personal life

 Harper is an anointed preacher.
 He is married to Lisa Harper; they have two children.

 Wade Harper is a published authored.
 He published his first book in 2018, “Anointed for Leadership: Lessons from Law Enforcement and Pastoral Ministry.”
 He published his second book in 2021 entitled, “Keep Antioch Beautiful.”

-In November of 2020 Wade accepting a position as CEO of a non-profit, Glad Tidings Community Development Corporation in Hayward, CA.
+In November of 2020 Wade accepted a position as CEO of a non-profit, Glad Tidings Community Development Corporation in Hayward, CA.